coral-lab-asu/coral-lab-asu.github.io/publications_new.md

         </div>

         <p class="pub-abstract">
-            Existing benchmarks for visual question an swering lack in visual grounding and complex ity, particularly in evaluating spatial reasoning skills.
-We introduce FlowVQA, a novel bench mark aimed at assessing the capabilities of vi sual question-answering multimodal language models in reasoning with flowcharts as visual contexts.
-FlowVQA comprises 2,272 carefully generated and human-verified flowchart images from three distinct content sources, along with 22,413 diverse question-answer pairs, to test a spectrum of reasoning tasks, including informa tion localization, decision-making, and logical progression.
+            Existing benchmarks for visual question answering lack in visual grounding and complexity, particularly in evaluating spatial reasoning skills.
+We introduce FlowVQA, a novel benchmark aimed at assessing the capabilities of visual question-answering multimodal language models in reasoning with flowcharts as visual contexts.
+FlowVQA comprises 2,272 carefully generated and human-verified flowchart images from three distinct content sources, along with 22,413 diverse question-answer pairs, to test a spectrum of reasoning tasks, including information localization, decision-making, and logical progression.
 We conduct a thorough baseline evaluation on a suite of both open-source and proprietary multimodal language models using